oschulz/julia-course/MachineLearning/README.md

 # Subsections

 Each subsection is composed of an introductory presentation and a number of tutorials to engage with the code and concepts.
-The split between "basic" and "advanced" content is mostly arbitrary and is done for the purpose of teaching flow.
+The split between "basic" and "advanced" content is mostly arbitrary and is done for the purpose of the teaching flow.

 ## Basic Tutorials